 Upwards of 60 people have assisted in this project as transcribers and checkers with varying amounts of input from transcribing one parish to many parishes.
-We acknowledge each and every one of them and thank them for their contributions, elsewhere on this site their names have been listed.
+We acknowledge each and every one of them and thank them for their contributions..
 One thing that has come through from the communications with the transcribers is the belief held by all of them that we should never forget those who fought and died in the service of their country in this horrific period of history.

 The core aim of this project, the transcription of the Roll of Honour, has been achieved and the information therein can be accessed through the parish and surname search pages.

 This is a site of commemoration, not celebration and as I have worked on it I have always thought of those who died on both sides of No Man’s land as they performed their duty.